-If you settle a debt with a creditor for less than the full amount, or a creditor writes off a debt you owe, you may owe money to the IRS.
-The IRS treats the forgiven debt as income, on which you may owe income taxes.
+If you settle a debt with a creditor for less than the full amount, or a creditor writes off a debt you owe, you might owe money to the IRS.
+The IRS treats the forgiven debt as income, on which you might owe income taxes.

 Here's how it works.
 Creditors often write off debts after a set period of time—for example, one, two, or three years after you default.
 The creditor stops its collection efforts, declares the debt uncollectible, and reports it to the IRS as lost income to reduce its tax burden.
 The same is true when you negotiate a debt reduction.
 The creditor will report the amount you didn't pay as lost income to the IRS.

 Of course, the IRS still wants to collect tax on this money, and it will turn to you for payment.
 Because you no longer have to pay the full amount of the debt, the IRS treats the forgiven amount as gained income, for which you should pay income taxes.
 (That additional income might also affect your state taxes.)

-Foreclosures and property repossessions.
+Foreclosures.
 This rule applies even to debts you owe after a foreclosure.
 In this situation, the law can seem especially cruel: Not only have you lost your property, but you'll also have to pay income tax on the difference between what you originally owed the lender and what it was able to sell your property for—called the "deficiency"—if the deficiency is forgiven (but not in the case of nonrecourse loans).